autopower/thermeq3/README.md

 * V250 in alpha
 * weather fixes
 * new config file support
+* lifetime valve ignore from config file, there is no need to add valve manual via bridge!

 ### 2017-Jan-14
 * file del_dev.py in support directory for deleting devices from cube.
 In case that you have corrupted condfiguration and many Wrong address errors in log file.